There’s a lot more to kindness than just giving and doing for others. There is a lot of science and behind-the-scenes action.

 We’re complicated creatures, human beings.
-We feel happiness and sadness and joy and and anxiety and anticipation and a whole world of other emotions that affect how we act.
 Every day we make thousands of decisions, including how we will treat others as well as ourselves.
-Empathy, compassion, and kindness are a major part of our lives and likely serve important roles in promoting survival of a species or group.
-The intersection of these emotions, attitudes, thoughts and behaviors are very tough to unpack and understand.
-Fortunately, scientists have made progress deciphering the human experience to better understand our psychology and the dynamic balance of neurochemicals underlying complex brain functions.
+Empathy, compassion, and kindness play important roles in this decision-making, as well as in the survival of a species or group.

+Our emotions, thoughts and behaviors intertwine to create the human experience, which can make kindness difficult to study.
+Fortunately, scientists have made progress uncovering the layers of our psychology and the dynamic balance of neurochemicals involved in complex brain functions.
 Every day, we learn a little bit more about what makes us tick, and what it means to be human.
-In addition to humans, scientists have also shown that empathy and compassion can be seen in animals, which gives us more insight into the biology of kindness.

 Every day, we learn a little bit more about what makes us tick, and what it means to be human.

-This section is intended to describe, discuss and connect the concepts of empathy, compassion, and kindness and how they fit in our psychology and biology, providing a scientific foundation for these key human qualities.
-And while we can’t possibly cover everything, we have and will continue to try to explain the parts most relevant to our work: the parts about the media and its impacts, about kindness, compassion and empathy, and how our brains, bodies and environments intertwine to create our experience.
+This section is intended to describe, discuss and connect the concepts of kindness, providing a scientific explanation for these key human qualities.
+And while we can’t possibly cover everything, we will try to tackle the parts most relevant to our work: the impact of the media, how our brains, bodies and environments interact, and how behavior is affected.

-This section will continue to grow as we do, so please come back and visit us often.
-It is not intended to be an authoritative source.
-Rather, our goal is to excite you about important research, provide an overview of contemporary understanding, and make the science as relevant as possible.
+This page will continue to grow, so please come back and visit us often.
+Our goal is to share an overview of contemporary understanding, to excite you about important research, and to make the science relevant.